Summary of Significant Accounting Policies

 Investments held by the Company in businesses that are not publicly traded and for which the Company has the ability to exercise significant influence over operating and financial management are accounted for under the equity method.
 In accordance with the equity method, these investments are originally recorded at cost and are adjusted for the Company’s proportionate share of earnings, losses and distributions.
 These investments are classified as long-term.

 The Company assesses and records impairment losses when events and circumstances indicate the investments might be impaired.
-Gains and losses are recognized when realized and recorded in other income (expense) in the accompanying Consolidated Statements of Operations.
+Gains and losses are recognized when realized and recorded in other income (expense), net in the accompanying Consolidated Statements of Income.

 Property and equipment are stated at cost.
 Expenditures for maintenance and repairs are charged to earnings as incurred; additions, renewals and betterments are capitalized.
 When property and equipment are retired or otherwise disposed of, the related cost and accumulated depreciation are removed from the respective accounts, and any gain or loss is included in operations.
 Depreciation is computed using various methods over the estimated useful lives of the assets, ranging from three to twenty years.
 Following is the summary of estimated useful lives of the assets: